 If you cannot log in to participate at your scheduled time, please email Lori Foust to appoint a proxy or to discuss alternatives.

 Options for Juniors and Seniors

 There are now 246 James Street Property (JSP) beds available to our students.
 All apartments are fully furnished and each single bedroom has a full sized XL bed (mattress size = 54"X 80").
-Students share the cost of the utilities to include gas, electric, cable and internet paid directly to the utility companies.
+Students share the cost of the utilities to include gas, electric, cable (if desired) and internet paid directly to the utility companies.
 There is a washer and dryer in each apartment.
 You will be billed by Franklin & Marshall College on a semester basis for housing and this location requires a 12-month lease commitment.
 The Fall semester includes June through December.
 The Spring semester includes January through mid May.
-We encourage all students to consider and purchase a renter's insurance policy for personal property protection.
+Students are strongly encouraged to purchase renter's insurance to ensure the safety of their personal property.
+See the above link for more information.
 A $500 security deposit per student is charged to the student account and is held for the entire lease term for potential damages.

 In the College owned West James Apartments, at 534 W. James Street, all utilities are included and each student receives a fully furnished apartment with furniture similar to the residence halls including a twin XL bed.
 We encourage all students to consider and purchase a renter's insurance policy for personal property protection.